Gwash3189/gwash3189.github.io/index.md

 I dabble in other languages as i have a real passion for learning new things.
 The web is my favourite platform, i love that it never stops progressing.

-All of the open source work is available on my <a href="https://github.com/Gwash3189" target="_blank">github</a> account.
+All of the open source work is available on my [github](https://github.com/Gwash3189) account.

 Most recently i've been spending my time with